eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 		* pp. 98, Manage your emotions.
 		* pp. 99, Obtain feedback about how you appear to others.
 + Week 7: Done
++ check out guidelines for effective coaching (pp. 118-119), successful delegation (pp. 120-121), facilitation (pp. 122-127), giving effective feedback (pp. 128-129), welcoming new hires (pp. 130-131), setting smart goals (pp. 132-133), and project portfolio planning (pp. 150-152)
+	- pp. 133, "Make goals SMART: Specific, Measurable, Attainable, Relevant, and Time-bound.
+Here's an example of a goal that isn’t SMART: 'Improve product quality.'
+Here's a SMART version of that goal: 'Decrease the total number of released defects in the next release by 10%.' "